multiversx/mx-sc-actions/README.md

  - `image_tag`: the desired Docker image tag to be used for the reproducible contract build.
 The available tags are listed [here](https://hub.docker.com/r/multiversx/sdk-rust-contract-builder/tags).
  - `contract_name`: a specific contract to be built.
 If not specified, all contracts in the workspace (repository) are built.
  - `create_release`: whether to create a new release (and upload the build artifacts as assets).
  - `attach_to_existing_release`: whether to upload the build artifacts on an existing release.
-This only works if the current `github.ref_name` (of the executing workflow) associated with an existing release.
+This only works if the current `github.ref_name` (of the executing workflow) is associated with an existing release.

 Note that `create_release` and `attach_to_existing_release` are mutually exclusive.